-Simple Steps to Diversity Awareness: four ways in which our course helps you to develop both professionally and personally
+Simple Steps to Diversity Awareness: 4 ways our course helps you to develop both professionally and personally

 It’s an important question.